Relative entropy and the Pinsker product formula for sofic groups

-Though this definition of entropy ends up being satisfactory for many purposes, there are nevertheless properties of entropy for amenable groups (e.g. decrease of entropy under factor maps) which necessarily fail for actions of sofic groups.
+Though this definition of entropy ends up being satisfactory for many purposes, there are properties of entropy for actions of amenable groups (e.g. decrease of entropy under factor maps) which necessarily fail for actions of sofic groups.
 There are examples due to Ornstein and Weiss which show that, under any reasonable definition of entropy for actions of nonamenable groups, entropy will increase under certain factor maps.
 Thus there could be factors of the Pinsker factor which have positive entropy.
 One can ``fix'' this by considering \emph{entropy in the presence}.
-Implicit in work of Kerr in \cite{KerrPartition}, entropy in the presence measures, for a given factor $G\cc (Y,\nu)$ of $G\cc (X,\mu),$ ``how many'' finitary approximations of $G\cc (Y,\nu)$ there are which ``lift'' to finitary approximations of $G\cc (X,\mu).$ If $G\cc (Z,\zeta)$ is a factor of $G\cc (Y,\nu),$ then the entropy of $G\cc (Z,\zeta)$ in the presence of $G\cc (X,\mu)$ is at most the entropy of $G\cc (Y,\nu)$ in the presence of $G\cc (X,\mu)$.
-Entropy in the presence leads us to define the \emph{outer Pinsker Factor} which is the largest factor $G\cc (Y,\nu)$ of $G\cc (X,\mu)$ which has zero entropy in the presence of $G\cc (X,\mu)$ with respect to $(\sigma_{i})_{i}.$ We remark again that the definition of the outer Pinsker factor depends, a priori, on the choice of a sofic approximation.
+Implicit in work of Kerr in \cite{KerrPartition}, entropy in the presence measures for a given factor $G\cc (Y,\nu)$ of $G\cc (X,\mu)$ ``how many'' finitary approximations of $G\cc (Y,\nu)$ there are which ``lift'' to finitary approximations of $G\cc (X,\mu).$ If $G\cc (Z,\zeta)$ is a factor of $G\cc (Y,\nu),$ then the entropy of $G\cc (Z,\zeta)$ in the presence of $G\cc (X,\mu)$ is at most the entropy of $G\cc (Y,\nu)$ in the presence of $G\cc (X,\mu)$.
+Entropy in the presence leads us to define the \emph{outer Pinsker factor} which is the largest factor $G\cc (Y,\nu)$ of $G\cc (X,\mu)$ which has zero entropy in the presence of $G\cc (X,\mu)$ with respect to $(\sigma_{i})_{i}.$ We remark again that the definition of the outer Pinsker factor depends on the choice of a sofic approximation.